pj-oboyle/E-Commerce_Website/README.md

-# DC Comics Online - E-Commerce Website
+# Comic Book E-Commerce Website

 This project is a fully functional web application designed to provide a seamless shopping experience for comic book enthusiasts.
 The site features dynamic product displays, user authentication, a robust shopping cart system, and promotional tools like carousels and newsletters.
 Below, you will find an overview of the project's unique features, technologies, and usage instructions.